 What exactly is needed before we can be presented as a possible family to a birth mother?

-Once we have your application to adopt, agency fee, approved home study, de-identified profile and photo album, you are considered "Parents in Waiting" and your profile is actively shown to birth mothers.
+Once we have your application to adopt, agency fee, approved home study, background clearance, de-identified profile, and photo book, you are considered "Parents in Waiting" and your profile is actively shown to birth mothers.

 Can we choose the sex of our child?